briantan050/TELUS_IoT_Getting_Started/README.md

 # The TELUS LTE-M IoT Starter Kit

 This tutorial will help get you started with the TELUS LTE-M IoT Starter Kit, giving you some background on the kit and walking you through the entire process of getting the Kit configured to send data to your own Microsoft Azure instance.
+This tutorial is forked from GarettB's tutorial: "TELUS IOT Getting Started", adding additional descriptions.

 ## Let’s start with some background